Cast Iron Skillet Pork Chops (with veggies and apples)

-Skillet Pork Chop Dinner is an easy and quick weeknight meal made in one skillet with apples, veggies, thyme and a light gravy.
+Cast iron skillet pork chops is an easy and quick weeknight meal made in one pan with apples, veggies, thyme and a light sauce.
 Simple, yummy comfort food.

-- 4 teaspoon vegetable oil, divided (plus a bit more if needed)
+- 4 teaspoons vegetable oil or olive oil, divided (plus a bit more if needed)

-- 1 red pepper, cored, seeded, cut into pieces
+- 1 red bell pepper, cored, seeded, cut into pieces

 - 1 small onion, roughly chopped